 NYDJ offers denim and related apparel products targeted to the 35+ year old female demographic with average sizes of 8 to 16.
 The company was the first to bring "shapewear" to jeans on a large scale.

-Bob Hurst is a partner and member of the Investment Committee.
-He leads Crestview's private recapitalization strategy, working with entrepreneurs across a variety of industries.
+Bob Hurst is a vice chairman and member of the Investment Committee.

 Oxbow Carbon engages in the global sourcing, production, marketing and distribution of refinery byproducts and solid carbon fuel, including fuel grade petroleum coke, calcined petcoke, sulfur, activated carbon and coal.